Is there a fee if I need to cancel my appointment?

 Why do I need a prescription when my insurance does not require it?

 For insurance to pay for massage it has to be deemed “medically necessary”.
 In order for our office to prove medical necessity, we must submit bills with diagnosis codes pertaining to what is being treated and why.
 It is out of a LMT’s scope of practice to diagnose and therefore we are required to have RX from a qualified provider.

 I still need to see my PCP or am waiting on an RX, can I still make an appointment?

 We ask you to wait to schedule your massage until you have an RX, this helps eliminate the risk of a bill being rejected by your insurance and you being held responsible for the bill.

 What is a deductible?

+A deductible is the amount you pay for health care services before your health insurance begins to pay.
 Example: Let’s say your plan’s deductible is $500.
 That means, you’ll pay 100 percent of your medical bill until the amount you pay reaches $500.
-After that, you share the cost with your plan by paying coinsurance and copays.
+After that, you share the cost with your plan by paying coinsurance and copays

 Will you bill me for my portion of the bill?

 Yes, we will bill you for any co-insurance, deductible amount or if insurance denies to pay for your visit.
-Copay’s are due at time of service.
+Copays are due at time of service.